jahboukie/web-agent/ENTERPRISE_RBAC_ABAC_IMPLEMENTATION.md

 - ✅ **SSO Integration**: Support for major enterprise identity providers
 - ✅ **Compliance Ready**: SOC2 and regulatory compliance framework
 - ✅ **Production Ready**: Scalable architecture with proper error handling
+- ✅ **Pydantic V2 Compatible**: Clean codebase with no deprecation warnings

 This implementation positions WebAgent as an enterprise-ready platform capable of meeting Fortune 500 security requirements and government compliance standards.